dzanardo/blabla/README.md

 Say what the step will be

-To install all requirements:
+Install all requirements:

 ```
 sudo pip3 install -r requirements.txt
 ```

-Run API standalone (werkzeug)
+Run API standalone (werkzeug):

 ```
 python3 app.py
 ```

-Or if you prefer to run API using gunicorn
+Or run API using gunicorn:

 ```
 gunicorn -b 127.0.0.1:8080 -b [::1]:8080 app:app